VolodymyrSemchysyn/kitchen-restoraunt/README.md

 # kitchen-restaurant"
 Kitchen-restaurant - is a program that helps cookers manage their dishes.
-It allows you to create a dish, choose incidences, dish type, set price.
+It allows you to create a dish, choose ingridiences, dish type, set price.

 ## Check it out!